-For information about policy workshops contact the Office of Equal Opportunity & Diversity or the Office of the Sexual Misconduct Response Coordinator.
+For information about policy workshops contact the Title IX Gender Equity unit of the Office of Institutional Equity.
 Contact the Department of Public Safety for information about current self defense offerings.

 Other partners in prevention education can be identified by their participation and commitment to the Campus Education Subcommittee.